ScriptMang/drumstick/readme.md

 ### Homepage

-The homepage is the welcome page that contains a welcome message and links to the signup and login page.
+The homepage is the welcome page for the site that  links to the signup and login page.
 The route is located at `Get localhost:8080/`.

 ### SignUp

 The signup page is where you fill out a form to create an account.
 Its route method is `GET localhost:8080/signup`.
 If account creation fails the errors will be listed in json format.
 On success the account is created in the database and your logged into the posts page.

 ### View

-Once the user fills out the the loginForm and clicks submit a post route with that form data `POST localhost:8080/view` creates the user's account.
-If there is any error with any of the fields the fields and their errors are returned in json format.
+After submitting an account for creation from the signup route a http request to `Post localhost:8080/view` creates the account on the database.
+After successfully creating their account, the user automatically logged in and is redirected to their posts route.

-### LoginForm
+### Login

-The loginForm is a form page where users login; the request is at `GET` `localhost:8080/loginForm`.
+Where the user logs in; the request is at `GET` `localhost:8080/login`.
-Once submitted, its authenticated at post route `Post` `localhost:8080/view`.
+Once submitted, its authenticated at post route `Post` `localhost:8080/posts`.

-### Posts wip
+### Posts

+After login, the user will have access to their Posts page which is their homepage.
-The Post page using the route `POST localhost:8080/posts` given the login form data authenticates the user's credentials.
-The Posts page is the where the users can view and modify their posts.
-This page is still a work in progress.
+The route is located at `localhost:8080/posts`.
+The Posts page is the where the users can view and submit posts.
+New posts are submitted via `POST localhost:8080`.
+Each Post contains the user's username, the date the post was submitted, and the post's body.
+The max size of the post's body is 350 characters.

+#### Current Progress

+As for what can be done with posts, currently the user can only submit new posts to themselves, not replies to other users.
+Posts also, can't be edited or deleted.
+Being able to make replies and delete or edit your posts are wips.